 Try it out

-In this example, try using the Knowledge Capture app to search for and link to an article without leaving Zendesk Support.
+In this example, try using the knowledge section of the context panel to search for and link to an article without leaving Zendesk Support.

-To search for and link to an article from the Knowledge Capture app
+To search for and link to an article from the Knowledge section

-- In a new or existing ticket, click the Knowledge Capture app icon.
+- In a new or existing ticket, click the Knowledge icon () in the sidebar to open the knowledge section.

-- In the search box, type the term or terms you want to search for, then press
+- Type the term or terms you want to search for, then press Enter.

 Step 5: Customize your help center with branding